 That the payment of travelling allowances by taxi cab be provided for Disabled and Vulnerable Members not to exceed; a) in cases of urgency or where no public transport was reasonably available, the amount of the actual fare and any reasonable gratuity paid; and b) in any other case the amount of travel by appropriate public transport.

-Subsistence allowance
+Subsistence allowance be the same as that paid to officers, as at 2019 this is

 Meal Maximum Allowance Criteria

-Breakfast £7.08 before 8.00am
+Breakfast £7.44 before 8.00am

-Lunch £9.77 between 12 noon - 2pm
+Lunch £10.27 between 12 noon - 2pm

-Tea £3.85 after 6.30pm
+Теа £4.04 after 6.30pm

-Evening Meal £12.08 after 8.30pm
+Evening Meal £12.70 after 8.30pm

-If a member is away from their home on official Council business for a continuous period of 24 hours or more, and as a result is required, by the Council, to stay in accommodation overnight, they will be reimbursed with the actual costs incurred.
+If a member is away from their home on official Council business for a continuous period of 24 hours or more, and as a result is required by the Council to stay in accommodation overnight, they will be reimbursed with the actual costs incurred.